Solving the mysteries of bioscience

 Talk Title: From raw data to virtual brains, bodies and behavior

 Abstract: A core goal of neuroscience is to understand how the brain adaptively orchestrates movements to execute complex behaviors.
 Quantifying behavioral dynamics, however, has historically been prohibitively laborious or technically intractable, particularly for unconstrained and naturalistic behaviors which the brain evolved to produce.
-Leveraging advances in computer vision and deep learning, tools like SLEAP have made markerless motion capture in animals increasingly accessible, enabling new approaches to quantify behavior.
+Advanced tools in computer vision and deep learning have made markerless motion capture in animals increasingly accessible, enabling new approaches to quantify behavior.
 In this talk, we will discuss recent advances in tools for behavioral quantification and provide an outlook on the technology development.
 We will finish by showing how this form of data can enable novel approaches to faithfully model how behavior is produced by emulating brains and bodies using physics simulation and deep reinforcement learning.

-To learn more about Talmo and their research, click here.
+To learn more about Bing and their research, click here.

 Affiliation: Harvard Medical School